 LIZ VAN HOOSE

-Liz Van Hoose offers editorial, book doctoring, and writing services to authors, agents, and trade book publishers.
-For more than a decade, she worked in the editorial departments of Viking Penguin and Alfred A. Knopf, where she edited a wide range of fiction and nonfiction, including works by Martin Clark, Ron Currie, Jr., Kim Edwards, Alex Gilvarry, Garrison Keillor, William Kittredge, Robert Love, Dan Morrison, Haruki Murakami, Jim Shepard, Amor Towles, Jessica Maria Tuccelli, and Danielle Trussoni.
-She has been a guest editor for writers’ conferences at Bread Loaf, Sewanee, and Aspen Summer Words, where she served on the faculty in 2015.
+For more than a decade, Liz Van Hoose worked in the editorial departments of Viking Penguin and Alfred A. Knopf.
+She has edited books by Ron Currie, Jr., Kim Edwards, Alex Gilvarry, Garrison Keillor, William Kittredge, Robert Love, Dan Morrison, Haruki Murakami, Jim Shepard, Amor Towles, and Danielle Trussoni, among others, and has been a guest editor for writers’ conferences at Bread Loaf, Sewanee, and Aspen Summer Words.
 Visit www.lizvanhoose.com.

-Patricia Mulcahy is a former publisher who started as a temp at Farrar Straus and Giroux and left as editor in chief at Doubleday.
+Patricia Mulcahy is a former publisher who started as a temp at Farrar, Straus and Giroux and left as editor in chief at Doubleday.
 Since 1999 she has run the editorial consulting service Brooklyn Books (see www.brooklynbooks.com).
 Her clients include musician and media mogul Quincy Jones; NBC’s Andrea Mitchell; former White House advisor Karen Hughes; and Acumen Fund CEO Jacqueline Novogratz.
-She is the co-author of It is Well with My Soul: The Extraordinary Life of a 106-year Old Woman, Ella Mae Cheeks Johnson (Penguin, 2010) and Making Masterpiece: 25 Years Behind the Scenes at Masterpiece and Mystery!
-On PBS, Rebecca Eaton (Viking, 2013).
+She is the co-author of It Is Well with My Soul: The Extraordinary Life of a 106-year Old Woman, Ella Mae Cheeks Johnson (Penguin, 2010) and Making Masterpiece: 25 Years Behind the Scenes at Masterpiece and Mystery!
+On PBS (Viking, 2013).

 Leslie Wells spent two decades at Hyperion as an Executive Editor; prior to that, she was a Senior Editor at Pocket Books and E. P. Dutton.
 She is now an independent editor who works with publishers, literary agents, and individuals on both fiction and nonfiction.
 She has worked with such authors as Mitch Albom, Candace Bushnell, Rebecca Wells, Julie Andrews, Katherine Howe, Michelle Knight, and Michael J. Fox.
 For more information and author testimonials, see www.lesliewellseditorial.com.

-Joan Hilty specializes in graphic novels, illustrated books and transmedia; she was at DC Comics from 1995-2010 and left as a senior editor at its Vertigo imprint.
+Joan Hilty has joined Nickelodeon as Comics and Magazine Editor and stepped into an advisory role in 5E.
+She specializes in graphic novels, illustrated books and transmedia; she was at DC Comics from 1995-2010 and left as a senior editor at its Vertigo imprint.
 As both an independent editor and through her boutique book production company Pageturner, she has worked with Farrar Straus & Giroux, Abrams, Inkwell Management, Levine Greenberg Literary, and Blue Man Productions.
 Authors she’s worked with include Neil Gaiman, G. Willow Wilson, Greg Rucka, Gene Luen Yang, Jim Ottaviani, and Kevin Baker.
 She is a former syndicated cartoonist, a current member of Powderkeg Writers in Brooklyn, and teaches at the School of Visual Arts in NYC.
 She serves on programming committees for Miami Book Fair International and the Brooklyn Book Festival.
 For more information, visit www.joanhilty.net.

 MARJORIE BRAMAN—CO-FOUNDING EDITOR

 After a 26-year career in publishing, most recently as Editor-in-Chief of Henry Holt, Marjorie Braman went on to work independently with writers, agents and publishers, while also serving as a strategic advisor at Open Road Integrated Media.
 Her authors included Michael Crichton, Elmore Leonard and Sena Jeter Naslund.
-Marjorie passed away in July of 2015; her life and work were honored at the Center for Fiction in October of that year.
+Marjorie passed away in July of 2015.